 New Year’s Eve Dinner in Paris

 Paris is a popular place to celebrate the New Year because there are so many different options for a memorable evening.
 Many restaurants create special New Year’s Eve menus, that of course include Champagne.
 Some of the most sought-after dinner reservations in Paris are for cabaret performances that include dinner and a show as well as Seine River dinner cruises.

-Both the Moulin Rouge and Lido have special New Year’s Eve performances and menus to keep guests entertained for the entire night.
+Moulin Rouge, Crazy Horse and Paradis Latin all have special New Year’s Eve performances and menus to keep guests entertained for the entire night.
 A Seine Dinner cruise is always a special experience, but even more so on New Year’s Eve.
 Some of the boats offer live music on board and parties that continue next to the Seine following the end of the cruise.
 The Ducasse-sur-Seine boat prepares a special traditional réveillon menu with food and wine pairings.